 - If using thin or paper thin poha, then skip rinsing them and add to a bowl.

 - If using thicker poha rinse them quickly in enough water and drain completely.

 - Spread on a wide plate and air dry it.
 They should not be mushy.

 - Add coconut, jaggery & cardamom.
 Mix well.

-- Add the fried gram and sesame seeds just before you serve to keep them crunchy.
+- Add the roasted cashews or fried gram and sesame seeds just before you serve to keep them crunchy.